ferpoble2/Relief_Creator/readme.md

 Only one tool can be active at a given time.

-Note: The name from above is not showed in the tools frame of the program but is the one used by the program.
+Note: The name from above is not showed in the tools frame of the program but is the one used by the program internally.
 The list of all tools is defined inside the program module.

 # Filters

-There is a number of filters that can be applied to the transformations before modifying the points of the loaded models, they are given to the Scene methods as a list of pairs (ID, Parameters).
+There is several filters that can be applied to the transformations before modifying the points of the loaded models, they are given to the Scene methods as a list of pairs (ID, Parameters).
 Here is the list of all filters implemented currently in the program:

 |         ID          |     Parameters      |                         Description                          |
 | :-----------------: | :-----------------: | :----------------------------------------------------------: |